CBHS Health logo

 Women are more likely to suffer from dry eye syndrome than men, and it’s more common the older you get.
 It’s also increasingly common in people who spend a lot of time looking at screens.

-Your optician can diagnose dry eye syndrome and suggest a range of drops, ointments or sprays for treatment.
+Your optometrist can diagnose dry eye syndrome and suggest a range of drops, ointments or sprays for treatment.

 Eye strain